MamadTvl/8-puzzle-problem/README.md

 insert 5 6 7 4 0 8 3 2 1 and enter as goal-state

-Search methods to be implemented bfs, ids ,dls, bidirectionalSearch.
+Search methods to be implemented bfs, ids ,dls, bidirectionalSearch, aStar.

 need to change the name of the searching function, like bfs,ids,... in the main() function.